CJanecka/Projects_and_CTFs/MegaCorpOne Penetration Test/README.md

 ## Overview

 On behalf of IronCurtain Testing, LLC, I undertook a solo penetration test with a focus on scrutinizing the web application, Linux hosts, and Windows hosts of the fictional entity, *MegaCorpOne*.
 This assessment brought to light notable security vulnerabilities within these systems.
 Here, I present an outline of my findings, emphasizing key vulnerabilities identified during the evaluation.
 The complete pen-test report is provided as a PDF, in this GitHub repository, titled [MegaCorpOne - Penetration Test Report](https://github.com/CJanecka/Projects_and_CTFs/files/14173862/MegaCorpOne.-.Penetration.Test.Report_Collin.Janecka.pdf).
-This document encapsulates my assessment findings, including all of the identified vulnerabilities and suggested ways to address each concern.
+This document encapsulates my findings, including all of the identified vulnerabilities and suggested ways to address each concern.

 ## Equipment and Tools